itstrangvu/trangs/content/blog/how-this-blog-runs.md

 - design
 ---

+This post is slightly technical.
+TL;DR is that I built this site and blog using Markdown files via Eleventy.

 ## Why

 I created this site as my little corner of the internet.
 A space that’s truly mine.
 I didn’t want to rely on paid platforms like Substack or Medium because I believe in the decentralized web.
 Owning my content and having full control over my site is important to me.
 Plus, I thought that building it myself might be a fun coding challenge.